-- 1. Silence the alarm by entering your code and pressing the OFF key.
+- Silence the keypad by entering your code and pressing the OFF key.
+This may or may not also silence the fire bells.
+A second entry may be required, depending on system programming.
 To clear the display, enter your code and press the OFF key again - 2.
-If the keypad does not indicate a READY condition after the second OFF sequence, press the READY key to display the faulted zone(s).
+If the keypad does not indicate a READY condition after the second OFF sequence, press the READY key to display the zone(s) that are faulted.
 Be sure to check that smoke detectors are not responding to smoke or heat producing objects in their vicinity.
 Should this be the case, eliminate the source of heat or smoke. - 3.
 If this does not remedy the problem, there may still be smoke in the detector.
 Clear it by fanning the detector for about 30 seconds. - 4.
 You can clear the display by entering your code + the OFF key.